chuckchoiboi/cors-tutorial/README.md

 - As a user, I can see the application window with primary tabs and secondary tabs
 - As a user, I can click the primary tabs to switch among 3 types of requests which will show different items in the secondary tabs
-- As a user, I can click the secondary tabs to show different server/request settings for each requests
+- As a user, I can click the secondary tabs to show different server/request condition for each requests
 - As a user, I can click "Send Request" button to send request to the backend server to get the response in the display
   <br/>
   <br/>